 Most dark chocolate bars found in stores contain animal-derived ingredients.

-You’ll find them under the following names:
+You’ll find on the label them under the following names in the ingredient list:

 - Milk Solids

 More rarely, you might also find the following animal products on the list of ingredients, in particular for dark chocolate with additional toppings like toffee, coffee, nougat, etc.

 - Cocoa Beans

 - Natural Flavors (though you should worry if chocolate needs flavors to taste good)

 Milk chocolate is almost certainly not vegan.
 Some milk chocolates are made with plant-based milk, but the vast majority are made with milk.